Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 View the Building Permit (PDF) for the Building Permit Application Form.
 You need a building permit for a shed.
 Even for the prefabricated ones from Sears.

 The answer is, “yes, you do!”
 You’re not permitted to burn trash and recyclables, but for items like large tree limbs, you’ll need a burning permit.
 The cost is $5 for 5 years.
-View the Burning Permit (PDF) to fill out and mail in the form or you can.
+Complete the Burning Permit (PDF) and return to us by mail, or bring it to our office at 4100 Sardis Road, Murrysvile, Pa 15668. .
 By the way, open burning is permitted Tuesday through Saturday, 8 a.m. to 8 p.m. and we recommend standing by with the garden hose for safety purposes.

 This requires a Solicitor’s Permit!
-Please stop by the Municipal Building to complete the required formed, provide identification, and submit payment.
+Please stop by the Municipal Building to complete the required form, provide identification, and submit payment.
 Please allow a three-day turnaround time.

 Barking dog?
 Junk vehicles?
 Standing water?
 The Municipality will try to help you as best as we can, so please contact the Code Enforcement Department at 724-327-2100, ext.
 110.

 The Municipality is listed on your bill because we permit Comcast to provide cable service in Murrysville, but we can’t help you with fixing your cable box or arranging for payment.
 Please call Comcast directly at 800-266-2278.
-The nearest Comcast office phone number is 412-731-6011 and is located in the Penn Hills Shopping Center at:30 Federal DrivePittsburgh, PA 15235
+The nearest Comcast office is located in Monroeville at:

 First of all, ensure that you have your recycling (and trash) at the curb prior to 6 a.m. on collection day, because the driver cannot return to your house if you don’t have it at the curb in time.
 View the Recycling Schedule for the collection weeks.